If you are in an abusive relationship, know that you’re not alone. See our resources here.

 University of Oregon emeritus psychologist Robert Weiss coined the term “Negative Sentiment Override” for the emergence of troubling patterns where trust is broken in relationships.
 Dr. John Gottman found that the concept of the Three Boxes is related to the ebb and flow of these perceptions.
 What we called the “valley of darkness” in the Nasty Box becomes an enormous problem as Negative Sentiment Override kicks in and positive feelings felt between partners are decreased from their honeymoon peak.
 With both these phenomena in place, partners are left trying to push a relationship up a mountain.

 Dr. John Gottman does not believe that all problems can be solved or that all relationships can be healthily maintained.
 He offers a vast number of tools that approach the difficulties encountered in relationships.
-In “What Makes Love Last?,” he offers the following exercise, allowing couples to determine whether or not they are experiencing Negative Sentiment Override.
+In “What Makes Love Last?,” he offers an exercise, allowing couples to determine whether or not they are experiencing Negative Sentiment Override.
+This includes answering questions like:

 If you want to build a deeply meaningful relationship full of trust and intimacy, then subscribe below to receive our blog posts directly to your inbox: